petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 sort=relatedRelationship1/relatedRelationship2/fieldName:desc
 ```

-Suppose you have a custom object Student that has a many-to-one relationship with another custom object University.
-To sort students by the University Name in ascending order, you can use the following command:
+Suppose you have a custom object `Student` that has a many-to-one relationship with another custom object `University`.
+To sort students by the `universityName` in ascending order, you can use the following command:

 ```bash
 curl \